Sep 24, 2021

 Do all of your crew members have what they need to do their job?
 Is your DP on the same page as the producers and director?
 Are there any communication gaps?

 In a small team, fewer people take on more responsibility, but communication is easier.
 In a large team, the responsibilities are evenly distributed, but it’s harder to keep everyone on the same page.

 So before you do anything else, check in with your team to make sure that you’re able to recognize and remedy any major blindspots when it comes to pre-production.

-Think of this blog as a step-by-step guide for helping you do that.
+Think of this blog as a step-by-step pre-production checklist for helping you do that.

 The end-all-be-all of pre-production is the treatment.

 This master document outlines everything from your project’s concept and tone to the aesthetic choices you want to make to what animation and VFX you need.
 Do you need to invest in green screen lighting?
 Book travel for talent?
 Schedule out extra days of post-production to pull it all together?